Two members of Ardgowan Hospice staff

-Some people have a preference as to where they are cared for, and we will work with you and your family to try achieve this.
-We can support you at home, and other places of care, as well as at the hospice, in our day support service, or as an inpatient.
+Some people have a preference as to where they are cared for, and we will work with you and your family to try to achieve this.
+We can support you at home, and other places of care, as well as at our in-patient unit in Greenock.

 We work closely with your GP and district nurse, and also link closely with other medical and support staff you currently see, to work in partnership with them to provide you with the best all round care.